 About

-The Hong Kong Polytechnic University (PolyU) is honored to take up the convenorship of the Hong Kong Sustainable Campus Consortium (HKSCC) again and chair the executive committee in 2022.
-Since the establishment in 2010, the HKSCC has continuously been engaging, informing, and empowering universities to take collective action on climate change and sustainable development.
+City University of Hong Kong (CityU) is honored to take up the convenorship of the Hong Kong Sustainable Campus Consortium (HKSCC) again and chair the executive committee in 2023.
+Since its establishment in 2010, the HKSCC has engaged and influenced tens of thousands of students in the tertiary education sector to advance sustainable development.

 Co-Chair, HKSCC Executive Committee Co-Chair, HKSCC Executive Committee